albirrkarim/mozilla-hubs-installation-detailed/VPS_FOR_HUBS.md

 # Introduction

-This article is about hosting the mozilla hubs into vps / self hosted server.
-I spend 4 days of trying to install hubs on vps.
+This article is about hosting the Mozilla hubs into VPS / self-hosted server.
+I spend 4 days trying to install hubs on VPS.

-You must understand [installing mozilla hubs on local](https://github.com/albirrkarim/mozilla-hubs-installation-detailed/blob/main/README.md) before you read this article.
+You must understand [installing Mozilla hubs on local](https://github.com/albirrkarim/mozilla-hubs-installation-detailed/blob/main/README.md) before you read this article.

-For the entire hubs (reticulum,dialog,hubs,spoke) make it private repo. just to be sure it safe.
+For the entire hubs (reticulum, dialog, hubs, spoke) make it private repo. just to be sure it is safe.

-Star this repo for supporting me. and if you interesting about web 3D like this you can follow my [github account](https://github.com/albirrkarim).
+Star this repo for supporting me. and if you are interested in web 3D like this you can follow my [github account](https://github.com/albirrkarim).

-Later i will make backend API service for hubs admin.
+Later I will make a backend API service for hubs admin.

-I try to make sofware overview, architecure, and tables on database. you can see my [figma project](https://www.figma.com/file/h92Je1ac9AtgrR5OHVv9DZ/Overview-Mozilla-Hubs-Project?node-id=0%3A1)
+I try to make software overview, architecture, and tables on the database. you can see my [figma project](https://www.figma.com/file/h92Je1ac9AtgrR5OHVv9DZ/Overview-Mozilla-Hubs-Project?node-id=0%3A1)

 [Paypal](https://paypal.me/AlbirrKarim)